valentinasZ/Geocaching/README.md

 # Geocaching
-solved by myself geocaching mysteries with phyton.
+solved by myself geocaching mysteries with Python.